Key Points

 When trying to identify outliers, one problem that can arise is when there is a potential outlier that influences the regression model to such an extent that the estimated regression function is “pulled” towards the potential outlier, so that it isn’t flagged as an outlier using the standardized residual criterion.
 To address this issue, studentized residuals offer an alternative criterion for identifying outliers.
 The basic idea is to delete the observations one at a time, each time refitting the regression model on the remaining n-1 observations.
 Then, we compare the observed response values to their fitted values based on the models with the ith observation deleted.
 This produces deleted residuals.
 Standardizing the deleted residuals produces studentized residuals.

-Now that we’ve explored a number of ways to use residuals, let’s look at the benefits of standardized residuals.
+Now that we’ve explored several ways to use residuals, let’s look at the benefits of standardized residuals.

 One of the problems with using raw residuals was the potential problem of differing variances.
 By dividing the raw residual by a generic standard deviation, you now have a simple, standardized way to assess your residuals and your regression model.